titsuki/p6-Text-Sift4/README.md

     sub sift4(Str $lhs, Str $rhs, Int :$max-offset = 5 --> Int:D) is export

-returns approximate of Levenshtein Distance.
+returns approximation of Levenshtein Distance.

   * Str `$lhs` is one side of the strings to compare.